 Medicare Costs at a Glance

-Most people choose to add a Medicare Supplement Plan (Medigap) to help pay for ALL or SOME of your out-of-pocket costs for Medicare approved services.
+Most people choose to add a Medicare Supplement Plan (Medigap) to help pay for ALL or SOME of their out-of-pocket costs for Medicare-approved services.

 If you choose to “REPLACE” Medicare Parts A & B with alternative coverage called an Advantage Plan then you must follow the insurance company’s specific plan out-of-pocket cost structure.